OpenEvalProject/evals/manuscripts/elife-91634/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/91634/elife-91634-fig7-v1.jpg)

 **Figure 7.:** (A1–J2) Confocal images showing the development of Lin A/15 during larval and pupal stages, the developmental time points are indicated on top.
 ALH: after larva hatching; APF: after pupa formation.
 (A1, B1, C1, D1, E1, F1, G1, H1, I1, J1) Maximum projection of confocal sections of the second left thoracic hemisegment (T2L) where Lin A/15 is genetically labeled with mCD8::GFP (white).
 (A2, B2, C2, D2, E2, F2, G2, H2, I2, J2) Magnified views of boxed regions in (A1, B1, C1, D1, E1, F1, G1, H1, I1, J1) showing Lin A/15 neuroblast (NB) and newborn motoneurons (MNs) immunostained with anti-Elav (neuronal marker, blue), anti-Dpn (NB marker, cyan), and anti-Imp (red) (A2, B2, C2, D2, E2) or anti-Syp (yellow) (F2 G2, H2, I2, J2).
 (A2) Inset: magnified view of the smaller boxed region in (A1) showing Lin A/15 NB.
 The dashed lines indicate GFP-labeled cells including NB and newborn MNs.
 White arrowheads indicate Lin A/15 NB.
 (K1–K4) Confocal section from the lateral view of a GFP Lin A/15 (white) at 93–96 hr ALH, immunostained with anti-Dpn (NB marker, cyan), anti-Imp (red), and anti-Syp (yellow).
 (L) Graph of relative expression levels of Imp and Syp protein in Lin A/15 post-mitotic MNs.
 The x axis represents MN ordering based on the distance to the NB.
 Note: Young MNs are closer to the NB while older MNs are further to the NB.
 Syp/Imp and Imp/Syp refer to the ratios of staining intensity values measured in ImageJ (N = 9).
-Error bars represent standard deviations.Figure 7—source data 1.
+Error bars represent standard deviations.

 To investigate if the supernumerary postmitotic MNs are eliminated by PCD, we genetically labeled Lin A/15 with GFP and performed immunostaining against Dpn, Elav, and cDcp1 during pupal stages (Figure 6A1–C3).
 Unlike in larval stages, we detected Elav+ cDcp1+ neurons close to the NB, indicating that the last-born Elav+ neurons are progressively eliminated by apoptosis from 0 to 24 hr APF (Figure 6A1–C3).
 To further confirm that the last-born MNs are eliminated by PCD, we fed L3 larvae with 5-ethynyl-2′deoxyuridine (Edu) to label only the late-born MNs and dissected the CNS at early pupal stage (5 hr APF) (Figure 6D1–D7).
 The first-born MNs were Edu− (N = 30, SD = 2, average number of Edu− MNs at 5 hr APF) and located away from the NB, while the last-born MNs (N = 7, SD = 2, number of Edu+ MNs at 5 hr APF) were Edu+ and positioned close to the NB (Figure 6D5–D7).
 Additionally, we found that cDcp1+ Elav+ neurons were always Edu+, and no cDcp1+ Edu− neurons were observed (N = 16, number of Lin A/15 analyzed).
 Further dissection of CNSs at late pupal stage (17 hr APF) showed a significant decrease in the number of Elav+ Edu+ MNs (N = 2, SD = 2, number of Edu+ MNs at 17 hr APF), confirming the progressive elimination of all these late-born MNs (Figure 6D1–F).
 Both results indicate that the last-born MNs undergo PCD during pupal stages.